WARM WEATHER BRINGS INCREASED RISK FOR TICK-BORNE DISEASE

-Spring is definitely here and with it comes the warm weather we have all been waiting for!
-We all want to spend more time outside now with our pets, but being in the great outdoors can expose them to ticks, mosquitoes and the diseases that they carry.
-We have already seen ticks come in to the clinic on dogs this year and forecasters are predicting that this year we will have an increased tick population to contend with.
+When spring warm weather arrives, we all want to spend more time outside now with our pets, but being in the great outdoors can expose them to ticks, mosquitoes and the diseases that they carry.

 Did you know that ticks carry diseases that affect both pets and people?
 Ticks can transmit Lyme disease, Ehrlichia, Rocky Mountain Spotted Fever, Anaplasmosis, Tularemia, and Babesia.
 So what can you do to protect your pets and your family from tick-borne diseases?